jongmin141215/instagram/README.md

 ![main](app/assets/images/main.png)

 Users can search their friend using autocomplete.
-By clicking their friend's name, they can visit their friend's album.
+By clicking their friend's name, they can visit their friend's photo album.

 ![search](app/assets/images/search.png)